thkruz/the-enhanced-scheduling-tool/Demo.md

    - Example: Tony for frontend with respect to commercial entity design
    - Example: Collin for unit testing and component breakdown
 - To be clear though, everyone worked everywhere (unit tests, ci, frontend), it was a shared assignment, but we found it to be useful to have some ownership in certain areas
+- By using Platform One's requirements for very strict builds (e.g. using SonarCube/SonarCloud), it slowed us down in the beginning, but it made us more complete and thorough throughout.
+A lot of up front pain for a lot of gain in the end.
+- We used the Kanban boards to our advantage, but the mileage gained out of them depended on personalities

 Struggled With
 - Styling is often the last real thing to be considered, especially since the design philosophy is to design the failing test -> write minimum code to pass the test (which .
 It’s applied during the process for scaffolding purposes, but while it might not need as much discussion time as the User Stories for Interactions and Data, it definitely could use some User Stories especially